Bestiaries and Animal Symbolism in the Middle Ages

 Let’s take a look at art as history in the most commonly used figure in gargoyles in the real animal category, the lion.

 In some cultures of Antiquity, the lion possessed divine attributes.
-In Egypt, for example, the goddess Sekhet has a lion’s head; in Tibet people have been worshipping the Ka-gro-Mha, lion-headed goddesses, for millennia; in Syria the lion is a divine figure; in Persia the lion was one of the animals featured in the worship of the sun god Mitra; in Assyria, the god of courage in war was a lion centaur; and in Greece, four lions pull the chariot of the goddess Cybele, mother of the gods, at a gallop.
+In Egypt, for example, the goddess Sekhet has a lion’s head; in Tibet people have been worshipping the Ka-gro-Mha, lion-headed goddesses, for millennia; in Syria the lion is a divine figure; in Persia the lion was one of the animals featured in the worship of the sun god Mitra; in Assyria, the god of courage in war was a lion centaur; and in Greece, let us not forget the lions that draw the chariot of the goddess Cybele, mother of the gods, at full gallop.

 The lion’s qualities are royalty, vigilance, strength, justice and courage.
 These qualities led the lion to feature on Roman legion insignia (strength and courage) as well as on the porches of law courts.
 Remember that Solomon’s throne in the Hall of Justice stood at the top of six steps guarded by twelve lions.